 The martial arts have been around for 2500 years.
 The Chinese were the first to discover that health and wellness could be gained through exercise and a proper attitude, and that is why the martial arts and health are intertwined.
 A strong body makes for a strong mind.
 The Chinese also discovered the points used in healing, if applied in a different way, are also the points that destroy, maim and kill.

 This is why you will not find a combative martial artist.
 Rather than the way of war, a true martial artist will seek the way of peace.
 A traditional bow says “I hide my weapon.
 I come in peace.”
-(Right open palm over a closed left fist.)
+(Left open palm over a closed right fist.)

 Here we cover the two most important rules of the martial arts, and the eleven benefits that will be gained with consistent and dedicated practice.